00x71/00x71.github.io/_posts/2022-02-1-PEN300-(OSEP)-Notes.md

 Process : lsass.exe
 PID 536 -> 00/00 [0-0-0]
 ```
 One drwaback of this technique is it require to upload the `minidrv.sys` driver to the target, which most likely it will be flagged by anti-virus.
-Ensure that the AV is disabled before using thie method.
+Ensure that the AV is disabled before using this method.

 # Attacking Microsoft SQL Servers